saifulislam88/docker/A.docker-principle-concept/introduction-docker-container.md

 `docker push saifulislam88/my-node-app:latest`

-##### 📌Pull and Run :  Download the image from Docker Hub on another machine | Create and run a container from the Docker image
+   ##### -📌Pull and Run :  Download the image from Docker Hub on another machine | Create and run a container from the Docker image

 `docker pull saifulislam88/my-node-app:latest`